Best solar panel deals for UK homes — June 2026

-• Quotes matched to your roof type, usage, and budget
+• Whole-of-market comparison — matched to your roof, usage and budget (not one brand)

 UK homes only.
 Quotes depend on roof suitability and installer availability.
 We’re a comparison service—no obligation to proceed.

 The “best solar panel deal” in 2026 isn’t just the lowest headline price.
-It’s the best value system for your property: the right panel output, a suitable inverter, optional battery storage, good warranties and a reputable installer—matched to your roof space and your daytime electricity use.
+It’s the best value system for your property: the right panel output, a suitable inverter, optional battery storage, strong warranties and a reputable MCS-certified installer—matched to your roof and your daytime electricity use.

 What you’ll need (takes ~60 seconds)